 Adequate soil fertility is one of the requirements for profitable potato production.
-Potatoes are mainly grown on sandy soils, and nitrogen (N) is the most yield-limiting nutrient.
+Potatoes are mainly grown on sandy to gravely sandy loam soils, and nitrogen (N) is the most yield limiting nutrient.
 Phosphorus (P) is the next most limiting nutrient, while zinc (Zn) and occasionally iron (Fe) may also be deficient in some Colorado soils.

-Use cultivar-specific management practices whenever possible because potato cultivars vary significantly in root density, maturity, and their response to timing of N applications and environmental conditions.
+Use cultivar specific management practices whenever possible because potato cultivars vary significantly in their response to N application rate and N application timing, as well as environmental conditions.
 Optimum yield and quality should result from using such practices.

-For more detailed explanations of the importance of taking proper soil samples, see or contact the Colorado State University Soil, Water and Plant Testing Laboratory is in Room A319, Natural and Environmental Sciences Building, Colorado State University, Fort Collins, CO 80523; (970) 491-5061; www.soiltestinglab.colostate.edu.
+For further information and the importance of taking good soil samples contact the Colorado State University Soil, Water and Plant Testing Laboratory in Room A320, Natural and Environmental Sciences Building, Colorado State University, Fort Collins, CO 80523; (970)491-5061; www.soiltestinglab.colostate.edu.

 |Table 1: Nitrogen credits for previous legume crops.|